ruricolist/cmd/README.md

 Arguments to `cmd` are *never* passed to a shell for interpretation.

-Arguments can be either strings, keywords, `psub` instances, or lists of strings, keywords, and `psub` instances.
+Arguments are usually:
+- strings
+- keywords
+- lists of strings and keywords

+Some other types get special handling.
+Nested lists are not allowed.

 Arguments are handled as follows: